 6. If you want to learn about Dubai culture the heritage museum is good and cheap (5 AED).
 Things to also see are the Burj Khalifa and Madinat Souk.

 I wish you a good stay.

-Ryan about 7 years ago
+Ryan over 7 years ago

 It would be a little hot..but not unbearable.
 Would recommend a quaint three star hotel with superior services-Versailles on Al Rigga Street in Deira-nice location,close to the Metro Station and has many eating places around.For Desert Safaris,if price is no constraint use Arabian Adventures or Alpha Tours..if price is important,try Al Ghubaiba or Mirage Tours.

 In the Malls -if there is a Sale,no need to haggle or else you pay the full price.Would recommend you to go to Nasser Square in Deira or Meena Bazar in Bur Dubai which has great Textile superbazars like Regals,Rattis etc.

 If money no constaint try the Atmosphere in the tallest Building in the world,Burj Khalifa.